Abhay-Yadav-01/Digvijaycart-E-Commerce-Website/README.md

 ## 👨‍💻 Meet the Creators
 - **Abhay Yadav** - Founder & CEO
 - **Dipoo Saini** - Co-Founder
-- **Dedicated Team**: Anoop Chaudhary, Aditya Kumar, Anay Jaiswal, and Deepak Gupta.
+- **Dedicated Labours**: Anoop Chaudhary, Aditya Kumar, Anay Jaiswal, and Deepak Gupta.

 ---
 *Developed in 2026.
 Bringing the future of personal commerce to your screen.*